preactjs/preact-www/content/en/guide/v11/upgrade-guide.md

 ### Refs are forwarded by default

-Refs are now forwarded by default, allowing them to be used just like any other prop in function components.
-You will no longer need `forwardRef` from `preact/compat` to supply this functionality.
+Refs are now forwarded by default, allowing them to be used just like any other prop.
+You will no longer need to use `forwardRef` from `preact/compat` to supply this functionality.

 ```jsx
 function MyComponent({ ref }) {